Discover Oban - The Gateway to the Isles

-The bustling port of Oban, unofficial capital of the West Highlands and gateway to the Western Isles, is a wonderful place to spend a few days.
+The bustling port of Oban, the unofficial capital of the West Highlands and 'Gateway to the Isles', is a wonderful place to spend a few days.
 It’s full of life, with ferries to the Hebrides coming and going and streets packed with shops, cafés and restaurants.
 It’s also the place to discover great whisky and have a dram good time.
 Home to the historic Oban Distillery, as well as numerous convivial whisky bars and shops, every whisky lover should visit Oban.

 Best Oban whisky bars